Lack of Freedom in Senior Care Centers- The Controllers

 Look around yourself and think about your day.
-How much control did you have or were you regimented at certain times and manipulated, in the nicest possible way, to do things.
-Don’t we get a choice to do things or a choice not to do things??Hmmm
+How much control did you have or were you regimented at certain times… and manipulated, in the nicest possible way, to do things.
+Don’t we get a choice to do things or a choice not to do things??Hmm

-May I finish my little traffic thought blog by saying that I am a dog lover and I am not equating dogs to humans, just the similarity in the way their lives are run, in comparison to our elder generation.
+May I finish my little traffic thought blog by saying… that I am a dog lover.
+I am not equating dogs to humans.
+Just the similarity in the way their lives are run, in comparison to our elder generation.